wp-plugins/sell-media/readme.txt

 * Feature: Added option to hide original price
 * Feature: Added option to disable the built in Sell Media search and use native WordPress search
 * Tweak: Readme no longer references hiding a collection, replaced with password instructions
-* Tweak: Origiainl height and width is display, for images only, on the single item page
+* Tweak: Original height and width is display, for images only, on the single item page
 * Tweak: Admin notice is only displayed on the child collection if the parent has a password
 * Bug: Various updates to the cart
 * Bug: Checkout page now checks if email already exists